 Under NFHS rules, officials are expected to perform at least two random equipment checks during a high school game.
 The goal of these checks is to ensure that players are properly and safely equipped and that the sticks do not give any one player an undue advantage.
 Illegal stick penalties are game changing fouls.
-By rule they are non-releasable and, as they are personal fouls, they count towards a player being disqualified.
+By rule they are all 2 minute non-releasable and, as they are personal fouls, they count towards a player being disqualified.
 These are big fouls and you want to get them right.

 In 2017 the NFHS rules committee revised crosse dimensions and specifications to address issues with the ball becoming stuck in the crosse.
 These changes allow the ball to become dislodged more easily, create more active play and improved passing thus lessening the risk of slashes and cross checks which were being used to dislodge the ball.
 The changes also made crosse construction consistent with NCAA rules.